 Staff members are responsible at all times for the safety and supervision of the students in their care.
-Basic responsibilities include keeping all exterior doors closed and locked, closing and locking all windows before leaving the school for the day, keeping your building access code secure and not sharing it with students, and practicing the three components of active supervision: moving, scanning, and interacting with students.
-Staff cell phone usage when responsible for student supervision during the day should be brief and limited to necessary school-related communications.2.13 Political Campaigning
+Basic responsibilities include taking daily attendance, keeping all exterior doors closed and locked, closing and locking all windows before leaving the school for the day, keeping your building access code secure and not sharing it with students, and practicing the three components of active supervision: Moving, Scanning, and Interacting with students.
+Staff cell phone usage when responsible for student supervision during the day should be brief and limited to necessary school-related communications.
+These expectations for student supervision apply both in the building, on all school grounds, and when at other locations.